Guillaume-Helbecque/P3D-DFS/README.md

 # Productivity- and Performance-aware Parallel Distributed Depth-First Search (P3D-DFS)

 Set of parallel Branch-and-Bound (B&B) skeletons in Chapel targeting CPU-based systems at every scale.
-This project aims to study the Partitioned Global Address Space (PGAS) programming model (as alternative to MPI+X) for implementing parallel optimization algorithms and to promote the extensibility of the approaches to make them accessible to the community.
+This project aims to investigate the Partitioned Global Address Space (PGAS) programming model (as alternative to MPI+X) for implementing parallel optimization algorithms and to promote the extensibility of the approaches to make them accessible to the community.

-The parallelization relies on the parallel tree exploration model, in which several CPU threads explore disjoint sub-spaces of solutions (branches of the B&B tree).
+The parallelization relies on the parallel tree exploration model, in which several CPU threads explore disjoint sub-spaces of solutions (branches of the B&B tree) in parallel.
 In this scheme, each CPU thread manages a separate pool of work in a Depth-First Search (DFS) order, and dynamic load balancing (work stealing) occurs to manage irregular trees.
-The efficient implementation of these mechanisms, as well as the genericity of the implementation, are guaranteed by our `distBag` data structure (also known as `DistBag_DFS`).
+The efficient implementation of these mechanisms, as well as the genericity of the implementations, are managed by our high-level and highly parallel `distBag` data structure (also known as `DistBag_DFS`).
 The latter has been integrated into the Chapel language as the [`DistributedBag`](https://chapel-lang.org/docs/modules/packages/DistributedBag.html) package module.

 ### Prerequisites